 Look for a Jira AI copilot that offers a powerful simulation mode.
 This allows you to test the AI's responses and automation rates on thousands of your actual past Jira tickets in a risk-free environment, ensuring it performs as expected before live rollout.

-Pricing for a Jira AI copilot varies; some charge per user, others per AI action, and some bundle it into expensive enterprise plans.
-Consider models that are transparent and scale predictably, such as those based on AI interactions rather than user count, to avoid unexpected costs.
+Pricing for a Jira AI copilot varies; Jira offers tiered plans to match different team sizes, while some third-party apps charge per user or per AI action.
+Consider models that are transparent and scale predictably, such as those based on AI interactions, to match your team's budget.

 No, a Jira AI copilot is not designed to replace human team members.
 Its purpose is to automate repetitive and administrative tasks, freeing up project managers, developers, and other team members to focus on strategic thinking, creative problem-solving, and building innovative solutions.